Human rights in Libya: Libyan coastguard's violation of migrants' rights

-As per the report published by Amnesty International, migrants in Libya’s detention camp faced unabated human rights violations during the first six months of 2021.
-Diana Eltahawy, Amnesty’s Middle East and North Africa director was quoted as saying “The report also highlights the ongoing complicity of European states that have shamefully continued to enable and assist Libyan coastguards in capturing people at sea and forcibly returning them to the hellscape of detention in Libya, despite knowing full well the horrors they will endure.”
+As per the report published by Amnesty International, migrants in Libya’s detention camps faced unabated human rights violations during the first six months of 2021.
+Diana Eltahawy, Amnesty’s Middle East and North Africa director, was quoted as saying: “The report also highlights the ongoing complicity of European states that have shamefully continued to enable and assist Libyan coastguards in capturing people at sea and forcibly returning them to the hellscape of detention in Libya, despite knowing full well the horrors they will endure.”

-On 11 October 2022, UN human rights reported that migrants in Libya were often compelled to accept ‘assisted return’ to their home countries in conditions that may not meet international human rights laws and standards.
+On 11 October 2022, the Office of the United Nations High Commissioner for Human Rights (OHCHR) human rights office reported that migrants in Libya were often compelled to accept ‘assisted return’ to their home countries in conditions that may not meet international human rights laws and standards.
 Additionally, the report finds that many migrants were returned to the same adverse drivers and structural conditions which compelled their movement in the first place, putting them in precarious and vulnerable situations upon their return.
 Such returns were unlikely to be sustainable from a human rights perspective.